 The purpose of this notice is to allow an additional 30 days for public comments.
 Comments are encouraged and will be accepted until May 12, 2014.
 This process is conducted in accordance with 5 CFR 1320.10.

 Written comments and/or suggestions regarding the item(s) contained in this notice, especially regarding the estimated public burden and associated response time, must be directed to the OMB USCIS Desk Officer via email at email@example.com.
 The comments submitted to the OMB USCIS Desk Officer may also be submitted to DHS via the Federal eRulemaking Portal Web site at http://www.regulations.gov under e-Docket ID number USCIS-2006-0042 or via email at firstname.lastname@example.org.
 All submissions received must include the agency name and the OMB Control Number 1615-0069.

-Comments: Regardless of the method used for submitting comments or material, all submissions will be posted, without change, to the Federal eRulemaking Portal at http://www.regulations.gov, and will include any personal information you provide.
+Regardless of the method used for submitting comments or material, all submissions will be posted, without change, to the Federal eRulemaking Portal at http://www.regulations.gov, and will include any personal information you provide.
 Therefore, submitting this information makes it public.
 You may wish to consider limiting the amount of personal information that you provide in any voluntary submission you make to DHS.
-DHS may withhold information provided in comments from public viewing that it determines may impact the privacy of an individual or is offensive.
-For additional information, please read the Privacy Act notice that is available via the link in the footer of http://www.regulations.gov.
+For additional information please read the Privacy Act notice that is available Start Printed Page 20219via the link in the footer of http://www.regulations.gov.

 The address listed in this notice should only be used to submit comments concerning this information collection.
 Please do not submit requests for individual case status inquiries to this address.
 If you are seeking information about the status of your individual case, please check “My Case Status” online at: https://egov.uscis.gov/cris/Dashboard.do, or call the USCIS National Customer Service Center at 1-800-375-5283.